|

 Trademark wine products for the

-grapes are being grown in the southern Okanagan and the Similkameen Valleys,
+being grown in the southern Okanagan and the Similkameen

-where the hot, desert climate and long, northern-latitude growing season
+Valleys, where the hot, desert climate and long,

-create microclimates well suited for many red varietals.
-Cool nights
+suited for many red varietals.
+Cool nights in these warmer

-in these warmer areas prevent the breakdown of acids caused by constant heat.
-Plantings of
+areas prevent the breakdown of acids caused by constant heat.

-hot, dry summers, coupled with harsh, cold winters, produce quality
+intense hot, dry summers, coupled with harsh, cold winters,

 Touring British Columbia Wine Regions